Filing

 ImageAccess

-Court rule amendments to MCR 1.109(D) & 8.119(H) effective April 1, 2022 regarding protected personal information (PII) will make it impossible for the Court to allow access to documents containing PII via our website.
+Court rule amendments to MCR 1.109(D) & 8.119(H) effective April 1, 2022 regarding protected personal information (PPII) prevent the Court from allowing access to documents containing PPII via our website.
+Public access computers are available at the courthouse.
 To obtain copies of court documents, see the Copy Request page of this website.

 Electronic Certified Copies